greenish/playdust-ui/README.md

 1. ### Component (Folders)
    If a component becomes too complicated for a single file, a folder `ComponentName/` is created containing `ComponentName.tsx` and all files related to the component.

+   > Every component (file) in the folder, must either be the actual parent component or a direct child of the parent.

    > If reasonable, sub components are named `ComponentName[SubComponent].tsx`.
 This can be broken or abbrevated in order to prevent component names from getting too long.

+   > All

 1. ### Atoms (and Selectors)
     > Selectors are an implementation detail of atoms